juicedata/juicefs/docs/en/s3_gateway.md

 $ juicefs gateway redis://localhost:6379 localhost:9000
 ```

-If the gateway is running successfully, you could visit [http://localhost:9000](http://localhost:9000) this address in the browser:
+If the gateway is running successfully, you could visit [http://localhost:9000](http://localhost:9000) in the browser:

 ![MinIO browser](../images/minio-browser.png)